 For items of equipment that are so heavily contaminated that they require disposal, or cannot be decontaminated prior to disposal, staff must contact the Infection Prevention and Control Team (IPCT) or Estates and Facilities department for advice.

-PPE, disposable wipes, cloths and mops must be disposed of into the orange waste stream.
-Wipes must not be flushed down the toilet.
+PPE, disposable disinfectant/detergent impregnated wipes, cloths and mops must be disposed of in line with the Trust's waste management policy.
+Wipes must not be flushed down the toilet under any circumstances.

 3 PROCEDURE

 3.1 General Principles